Cheng Fubo

-Cheng Fubo (程福波 (Chéng Fūbō); born September 1970) is a Chinese executive and politician, currently serving as chairman of the China North Industries Group Corporation Limited.
+Cheng Fubo (程福波 (Chéng Fūbō); born September 1970) is a Chinese executive and politician, currently serving as Communist party secretary and chairman of the State-owned Assets Supervision and Administration Commission of the State Council (SASAC).
 He is a representative of the 20th National Congress of the Chinese Communist Party.

 Early life and education

 Cheng was born in Bishan District, Chongqing, in September 1970.
 In 1988, he enrolled at Nanjing Aeronautical Institute (now Nanjing University of Aeronautics and Astronautics), where he majored in industrial management engineering.
 He joined the Chinese Communist Party (CCP) in January 1992 in his senior year.

 Career

-After graduating in 1992, Cheng was assigned to Chengdu Aircraft Industry Company, where he served in several posts, including intern, dispatcher, deputy sector chief, leader of the Preparation Group for the No.16 Workshop, party secretary and deputy manager of the Civil Aircraft Manufacturing Company, production commander and deputy chief engineer, chairman of trade union, deputy party secretary and deputy general manager, vice chairman, and finally chairman and party secretary.
+After graduating in 1992, Cheng was assigned to Chengdu Aircraft Industry Company, where he served in several posts, including intern, dispatcher, deputy sector chief, leader of the Preparation Group for the No. 16 Workshop, party secretary and deputy manager of the Civil Aircraft Manufacturing Company, production commander and deputy chief engineer, chairman of the trade union, deputy party secretary and deputy general manager, vice chairman, and finally chairman and party secretary.

 In January 2018, Cheng was transferred to Shanghai and appointed deputy general manager of the Commercial Aircraft Corporation of China, Ltd.

-Cheng got involved in politics in June 2000, when he was named vice governor of Shaanxi.
-In December 2021, he was admitted to member of the CCP Shaanxi Provincial Committee, the province's top authority.
-In January 2022, he became head of the Organization Department of the CCP Shaanxi Provincial Committee, but having held the position for only eleven months.
+Cheng entered politics in June 2020, when he was named vice governor of Shaanxi.
+In December 2021, he was admitted as a member of the CCP Shaanxi Provincial Committee, the province's top authority.
+In January 2022, he became head of the Organization Department of the CCP Shaanxi Provincial Committee, but held the position for only eleven months.

-In December 2022, Cheng assigned to the similar position in the coastal province Guangdong.
+In December 2022, Cheng was assigned to a similar position in the coastal province Guangdong.

 On 30 April 2024, Cheng was made chairman of the China North Industries Group Corporation Limited.

+In July 2025, Cheng was appointed chairman of the Aviation Industry Corporation of China.

+On 30 June 2026, Cheng was appointed Communist party secretary of the State-owned Assets Supervision and Administration Commission of the State Council.
+Later, he was appointed as the chairman on 3 July 2026.